-- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, selfharm, suicide, anti-Semitism, radicalisation and extremism - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purpose - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images (i.e. sharing nude and semi-nude images (formerly 'sexting')) and online bullying - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news/hoaxes, harmful online activities which challenge children to partake in, racism, misogyny, self- harm, suicide, anti-Semitism, radicalisation and extremism - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purpose - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images (i.e. sharing nude and semi-nude images (formerly 'sexting')) and online bullying - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Group

 As the risks of online abuse is a key safeguarding aspect, there are lots of advice and guidance available on this subject online such as; NSPCC: Esafety for schools and UK Safer Internet Centre, as well as DfE: Teaching online safety in school.
-In addition, SET have various documents such as Online Safety Policy and Monitoring and Filtering Policy.
-These must be read as key documents on advice and guidance around this subject.
-In addition, referral to KCSiE 2021 Annex D is essential.
+In addition, SET have an Online Safety Policy and Monitoring and Filtering Policy procedures in place.
+These are key for advice and guidance around this subject.